What is SOA in Web Services?

 - APIs represent the interface shown at the endpoints of these services for user interactions.

-- SOAP, REST and other equivalent terms are the technologies used to build and deploy microservices.
+- SOAP, REST and other equivalent terms are the technologies used for communication between services.

 - And underlying all of this are the different programming languages used to develop the code for individual services.